nitipon-apaisri/nitipon-meetup-project/README.md

 #### Sign In / Sing Up:

--   As a user, I would like see an example for every input
+-   As a user, I would like see an example for every input.
--   As a user, I would like to see clearly buttons for sign in, sign up, and cancel button
+-   As a user, I would like to see clearly buttons for sign in, sign up, and cancel button.

+#### Profile Page:

+-   As a user, I would like see a list for joining events.